 While raster graphics (pixel based) are possible – it is a difficult setup and not optimal for Letterpress printing.
 We can not assist with setup of raster graphic files.

-A slight impression may show through to the reverse side of a Letterpress output.
-This should be taken into account when setting up your design – especially for two-sided output.
+A slight impression may show through to the reverse side of a Letterpress print.
+This should be taken into account when setting up your design – especially for two-sided printing.

 Half tones and shades

-Half-tones can be used to give the appearance of gradients and shades; however your design will need to be approved for Letterpress first.
+Half-tones can be used to give the appearance of gradients and shades; however your design will need to be approved by our pre-press team beforehand.

 Font Size (Legibility)

-In order for text to be legible, we recommend using 7pt for your font size.
-Although this can vary depending on the the type and line-weight of a font, it's a good benchmark for determining the font size.
+In order for text to be legible, we recommend using a minimum of 7pt for your font size.
+However, this may vary depending on the the type and line-weight of a font, it's a good benchmark for determining the font size.

 If you require further information, or are not sure if your design is suitable for Letterpress – please contact our Prepress line before placing your order.